Posted on April 03 2017

 When Should I Use Ice?

 It was once believed the use of ice was only beneficial in the first 24 hours after an injury.
-Recent scientific studies have shown the benefits of ice over the long term.
+Recent scientific studies have shown the benefits of cold therapy over the long term.
 During the initial stage of an acute injury (within 24-48 hours), or during the chronic stage (after 48 hours) ice can be very beneficial in promoting wellness.

 Can I Ice As A Precaution?